 Whats our favourite fruit?
 Mango (of course!)

-In the world of things fruity and exotic, the mango stands tall, a king amongst all things seeded.
+In the world of things fruity and exotic, the mango stands tall, a royal pip amongst all things seeded.
 Mango is such a tough fruit to harvest, the trees secrete poison that is quite nasty when the fruit is picked, making mango something to cherish and enjoy with glee.
 I know this because I have randomnly harvested mangoes on a Nicaraguan island.
 It’s a long story, but they were lovely.

-This chickpea concoction is a salad-y departure for this monarch of fruity sweetness.
-It is a purposefully sweet salad for those folk who are not generally leaf munchers (aka the steak brigade).
-The sweetness and awesome textures seem to make up for the lack of meat intake, the yoghurt dressing is also nice and creamy.
-A good one for entertaining friends and family if you happen to be a veggie and with summer just around the corner, we need to get our salad skills dust free and sharp.
+This chickpea concoction is a saladty departure for mangos fruity sweetness.
+It is a purposefully sweet salad for those folk who are not generally willing leaf munchers.
+The sweetness and awesome textures plus the creamy yoghurt dressing are a real highlight A good one for entertaining friends and family if you happen to be a vegan and with summer just around the corner, we need to get our salad skills dust free and sharp.

 We very rarely get to use mangos as we live in Wales for most of the year and the Welsh mangos resemble rugby balls in texture and odour!
 Rubbery and rugged that is.
-They are not quite so exotic over here in Spain and there are a few fable mango trees in a particular valley nearby.
-Nobody seems to know where they are, but they are said to be the sweetest mangos ever (nice fairytale huh!).
-I think the mangos we used came freight class all the way from Costa Rica, but for this salad we’ll make an exception to our ‘mostly local’ focus.
+They are a bit more exotic over here in Spain and there are a few fable mango trees in a particular valley nearby.
+Nobody seems to know where they are though but they are said to be the sweetest mangos ever (nice fairytale huh!).
+I think the mangos we used came freight class all the way from Costa Rica but for this salad we’ll make an exception to our ‘mostly local’ focus.

 You can use sprouted chickpeas here if you would prefer making this a raw salad.